How to get the HPV vaccine

 How much does the HPV vaccine cost?

-Australian children aged about 12 to 13 are offered the HPV vaccine for free through the National Immunisation Program’s school-based program.
+Australian children aged 12 to 13 are offered the free HPV vaccine through the National Immunisation Program’s school-based program.

 Where to next?